Goldspotted oak borer

 Despite the damage to state parks, the California State Park agency encourages – but does not require – campers and picnickers to purchase certified clean firewood on site from camp hosts (J.D.
 Clark pers. comm.).

 Two private reserves in Orange County responded aggressively.
 At Weir Canyon, The Irvine Ranch Conservancy started active management immediately after detection of GSOB in 2014.
-Actions include annual surveys, treating lightly infested trees, removing heavily infested or “amplifier” trees.
+Actions included annual surveys, treating lightly infested trees, and removing heavily infested or “amplifier” trees.
 This effort has paid off.
 By 2019, ~75% of the previously infested trees had no new exit holes.
 Furthermore, all 173 uninfested trees surveyed remained free of GSOB.
 Conditions continued to improve.
 By 2023, only 21 of 187 coast live oaks surveyed had new exit holes – and in most cases only one or two.
 Weir Canyon is considered a successful control program.

 Managers of the California Audubon Starr Ranch Sanctuary began monitoring for GSOB by 2016.
 No GSOB were detected until 2023 when 64 out of ~300 trees surveyed were infested.
 Difficult terrain impedes survey and response.
 Orange County Fire Authority hired contractors to remove amplifier trees and treat others.
 Monitoring continues (J.D.
 Clark pers. comm.).
 These actions are based on recommendations from UC Cooperative Extension (B. Nobua Behrmann pers. comm.).